shopware/docs/guides/hosting/configurations/framework/routes.md

 It defines that your wishlist page is available at `/wishlist`.
 This is fine for an English-only shop, but for a multilingual shop, you might want to have a different route for each language.

-For example, you could have `/wishlist` for english and `/merkliste` for german.
+For example, you could have `/wishlist` for English and `/merkliste` for German.

 ## Configuration